Career Timeline of Dillon Brooks: Major Achievements and Milestones

 October 18, 2017: NBA Debut

-2017: NBA Draft Eligibility Declaration
+2017: Declared for NBA Draft

-Shortly after the 2016-17 season, Dillon Brooks declared himself eligible for the 2017 NBA draft and hired an agent, ending his college career.
+Shortly after the 2016-17 season, Dillon Brooks declared himself eligible for the 2017 NBA draft and hired an agent, thereby ending his college career.

-April 11, 2018: 36 Points Against Oklahoma City Thunder
+April 11, 2018: Scores 36 Points Against Thunder

-On April 11, 2018, Dillon Brooks scored 36 points, along with seven rebounds, one assist, and two steals in a 137–123 loss against the Oklahoma City Thunder.
+On April 11, 2018, Dillon Brooks scored 36 points, along with seven rebounds, one assist, and two steals, in a 137–123 loss against the Oklahoma City Thunder.

 Dillon Brooks began the 2019-20 season as the Grizzlies' starting shooting guard.

-February 5, 2020: Contract Extension with the Grizzlies
+February 5, 2020: Signed Extension with Grizzlies

 February 28, 2020: Season-High 32 Points

-On February 28, 2020, Dillon Brooks scored a season-high 32 points, along with two rebounds, one assist, and one block in a 104–101 loss against the Sacramento Kings.
+On February 28, 2020, Dillon Brooks scored a season-high 32 points, along with two rebounds, one assist and one block in a 104–101 loss against the Sacramento Kings.

 May 23, 2021: NBA Playoff Debut